doda25-team10/operation/helm/myapp/README.md

 ```
 helm install myapp ./helm/myapp/ \
-  -n monitoring \
+  -n sms-stack \
   --create-namespace \
   --set alertmanager.smtpPassword='XXXX XXXX XXXX XXXX'
 ```

 Running the command above (or using `helm upgrade --install`) is the single entrypoint for deploying the stack into any Kubernetes cluster (Minikube, kind, managed cloud, etc.).
-Choose the namespace you want to create by replacing `monitoring` with \<any-namespace\>.
+Choose the namespace you want to create by replacing `sms-stack` with \<any-namespace\>.
 It takes a few **minutes** for everything to load correctly.

 > **Note:** `myapp` above is the Helm release name.
 If you pick a different release name (e.g. `helm upgrade --install sms-stack ./operation/helm/myapp ...`), replace `myapp` everywhere accordingly.
 Many resource names are `<release>-<component>`, so use `kubectl get svc -n sms-stack` to see the exact service names before port-forwarding.

 ## Testing out alertmanager
 Check if pods are running:
-`kubectl get pods -n monitoring`
+`kubectl get pods -n sms-stack`

 Expected result to be similar to:
 ```